Bardon

 Bardon has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Bardon's population is approximately 11,109 as of November 2025.
-This figure represents an increase of 766 people since the 2021 Census, which recorded a population of 10,343.
+Bardon's population, as of February 2026, is approximately 11,109.
+This figure reflects a growth of 766 people since the 2021 Census, which recorded a population of 10,343.
 The increase is inferred from the estimated resident population of 11,096 in June 2024 and an additional 24 validated new addresses since the Census date.
 This results in a population density ratio of 2,368 persons per square kilometer, placing Bardon in the upper quartile relative to national locations assessed by AreaSearch.
-Bardon's growth rate of 7.4% since the census is within 1.5 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
+The area's 7.4% growth since the census is within 2.5 percentage points of the national average (9.9%), indicating competitive growth fundamentals.
 Overseas migration contributed approximately 80.0% of overall population gains during recent periods, driving primary population growth in the area.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Considering projected demographic shifts, Bardon is expected to grow by 996 persons to reach a population of approximately 12,105 by 2041, reflecting an overall increase of 8.8% over the 17-year period.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
+Based on projected demographic shifts, Bardon is expected to experience a population increase just below the median of national statistical areas by 2041.
+The latest annual ERP population numbers suggest an increase of 996 persons, reflecting an overall growth of approximately 8.8% over the 17-year period.

 Frequently Asked Questions - Population